At the UPMC Heart and Vascular Institute, our strength in cardiovascular research is the result of three things:

 - The pathogenesis and treatment of intimal hyperplasia after vascular interventions with application of the potential therapeutic effects of nitric oxide and carbon monoxide; we also are studying the effect of these therapies on diabetic wound healing.

 - The angiogenic response to skeletal muscle ischemia and the roles of circulating bone marrow-derived stem cells in both wound healing and vascular injury response.

 - The pathophysiology of aortic aneurysms and the cellular events that contribute to aneurysm growth or rupture.

 - The genetic determinant of venous stasis ulcerations.

 We lead a very active outcomes research program using local and national administrative databases to look at the outcomes of patients with:

 - Aneurysm disease

 We also participate in several cardiovascular clinical trials testing new devices and technologies.

-The HVI-CBC employs two full-time biostatisticians and a research data manager who collect, analyze, and prepare data, advise on the development of study questions, and prepare abstracts, presentations, and manuscripts for research activities.
+The HVI-COIN employs two full-time biostatisticians and a research data manager who collect, analyze, and prepare data, advise on the development of study questions, and prepare abstracts, presentations, and manuscripts for research activities.
 Our team uses proven statistical and mathematical methods to help HVI doctors and scientists conduct better research in a timely manner.